totrannguyen/totrannguyen/README.md

 ## 👋 Hello there

-I'm Tran - Data Scientist with a passion for tackling real-world challenges through data-driven solutions
+I'm Tran - With a passion for tackling real-world challenges through data-driven solutions

 - Querying, analyzing, and visualizing data
 - Developing machine learning models for predictions and recommendation systems